craig2812/bromsgrove-electricals-webapp/README.md

  - v1.5.2 - Add Content

 ### First delpoyment and Final MVP
-- [ ] v1.6 - Enable contact form and database connections
+- [ ] v1.6 - Enable contact form And Test Emails

+--- Deprecated BackEnd ---
  - this is already partially done wuth backend loacted here https://github.com/craig2812/WebAppBackEnd
  - this requires hosting externally however

 ### Stretch Goals
-- [ ] v2.0 - admin site for updates and changes
+- [ ] v2.0 - Implement Admin Site with BackEnd for updates and changes to content and additon of services pages

 # NOTES
 - react library based navbar that is horizontally styled